 The right setting can impact how your audience experiences a presentation.

-It’s the Goldilocks conundrum: You’re scheduled for a conference presentation (i.e. a non-ticketed event were people do not pre-register) and you get to the room, only to discover that it is either too small or too big for your anticipated audience size… definitely not just right!
+It’s the Goldilocks conundrum: You’re scheduled for a conference presentation (i.e., a non-ticketed event were people do not pre-register) and you get to the room, only to discover that the room is too small or too big for your anticipated audience size… definitely not just right!

 I recently presented with a colleague at a multi-day conference with hundreds of concurrent sessions where they assigned our session to a room that seats about 100 people.
 Our topic was a popular one, and the time slot was a preferred one for that conference (i.e. not during a time that people would naturally take a break and choose not attend a session).
 Needless to say, the room filled up and people just kept coming in long after all chairs were taken.